Cytomegalovirus – Serology

 Testing Indications

-Cytomegalovirus (CMV) serology is most often indicated for the diagnosis of acute/recent CMV infection, to determine evidence of past (latent) infection, and in the work-up of infants with suspected congenital infection.
+CMV serology is most often indicated for diagnosing acute/recent CMV infection, determining evidence of past (latent) infection, and working up infants with suspected congenital infection.

-When CMV infection is suspected in a pregnant woman please order CMV serology and also submit a urine sample for virus detection.
-Be sure to indicate on the PHO laboratory requisition that the patient is pregnant and clearly request both CMV IgM and IgG.
-Include all relevant clinical information (Onset Date and Symptoms).
+When CMV infection is suspected in a pregnant woman and suspected congenital CMV in a newborn infant, order CMV serology and submit a urine sample for CMV PCR testing.
+On the PHO requisition form, be sure to request both CMV IgM and IgG.
+Include all relevant clinical information (e.g. pregnancy, suspected congenital infection, etc.), onset date and signs and symptoms.

 Specimen Requirements